 File Boxes for Storing School Memories

-Then when it’s time to take them down, tuck the most important school papers away into a file box like Rebecca at Simple As That did here.
-Keeping all those special mementos for each child in a specified tub will help cut down on the paper clutter and keep memories lasting.
+When it’s time to take those same art projects back down, tuck the most important school papers into a file box like this one from Rebecca at Simple As That.
+Each child can have a designated tub (or a few) to cut down on stray paper clutter and keep everyone’s items organized.

 Free Printable School Supply Labels

-If your kids’ teachers are the kind who require that you label each school supply item right down to the individual crayon or pencil, you’re definitely going to want to download our free printable school supply labels.
-This PDF download includes two different designs and multiple different color varaiations so you can find the right fit for your kiddo.
-Simply edit the PDF to include your child’s name, print them on adhesive paper, cut and get to sticking!
+If your kids’ teachers want you to label all your school supplies, download our free printable school supply labels.
+This PDF download includes two different designs and multiple color variations to find the right fit for your kiddo.
+Just edit the PDF to include your child’s name, print them on adhesive paper, cut them out, and use them as needed!